-Researchers led by Dr. Kamazima Lwiza at Stony Brook University aim to develop an enhanced predictive tool, compared to the standard three-dimensional hydrodynamic models, for hypoxic conditions and DO variability in Long Island Sound.
-The investigators propose developing a data-driven prediction tool based on a machine learning algorithm.
+Researchers led by Dr. Kamazima Lwiza at Stony Brook University are developing an enhanced predictive tool, compared to the standard threedimensional hydrodynamic models, for hypoxic conditions and DO variability in Long Island Sound.
+The investigators propose developing a datadriven prediction tool based on a machine learning algorithm.
 Data-driven models require much less computational power than three-dimensional hydrodynamic models and can handle non-linear associations.
 Approaches using machine learning in analyzing hypoxia in coastal waters have been shown to produce highly accurate results in other locations, for example, Chesapeake Bay.